qbki/plane/README.md

 ```

 In case of debian based distributives.
 System
-dependencies are dependencies that require using
+dependencies are the dependencies that require
-_apt-get_ command with super user privileges.
+using _apt-get_ command with super user
+privileges.

 An executable will be located in the
 _./build/linux/bin/_ directory.